 - The option to change enrollment status, such as taking a Leave of Absence

-Students are encouraged to report violations to any of the following NEC administrators who have been educated in the rights of and services available for both complainants and respondents:
+Students are encouraged to report violations to a member of the Title IX team (listed below), who have been educated in the rights of and services available for both complainants and respondents:

 Title IX Coordinator

 Office of Human Resources (St. Botolph Building, room 203)

 Assistant Director of Student Life

 Office of Student Services

 Alternatively, students may log into My NEC to access confidential, third-party reporting options, provided by EthicsPoint, listed under the "Security & Safety" tab.

 In cases of emergency, students should contact Campus Safety at 617-585-1777.